TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/asset_pipeline.md

 This is good because we're now specifically targeting containers used by User pages.

-The same principle applies to JavaScript, though I won't cover it here because that's material for a later course.
+The same principle applies to JavaScript, though we won't cover it here because that's material for a later course.

 So anytime you want to make only a portion of your stylesheets or JavaScript code available to a specific set of views, try namespacing it.